Here are the key steps in the homeownership journey:

 Working with an experienced mortgage broker can help guide you through the mortgage process from start to finish, expanding your options and answering questions along the way.

 At StemLending.com, we are your personal mortgage concierge.
-We do the legwork — from gathering documents to pulling your credit reports and verifying your income and employment — and use that information to help you find the best mortgage.
+We do the legwork — from gathering documents to pulling your credit reports and verifying your income and employment — and use that information to help you find the best mortgage: Get a quote.

 Getting a pre-approval letter allows you to seriously shop for your dream home.
 We will ask you to provide bank statements, pay stubs, W-2/1099 forms, two years of tax returns, and authorize us pulling your credit report.
 We will work with our lending partners to help you find the best pre-approval based on the type of loan that's personalized for your needs.

 If the lender decides to offer you pre-approval, you'll receive an estimate of what size loan you would qualify for and approximately what interest rate you'd get.